aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.6.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

+        The opening curly bracket `{` on line 3 is not closed.

+            3: a = {'a': 1,
+                   |
-        It is possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.
+        It is also possible that you forgot a comma between items in a set or dict before the position indicated by --> and ^.